AidanFairman/ElevatorSim/README.md

 ### Try it out

-There is a runnable executable in the [runnable folder](https://github.com/AidanFairman/ElevatorSim/Runnable/) where you can watch the animation.
+There is a runnable executable in the [runnable folder](https://github.com/AidanFairman/ElevatorSim/tree/master/Runnable) where you can watch the animation.
+It does require the surrounding files to run, so please download the entire folder.
 If you watch multiple times, the simulation will not be exactly the same.
 This is because it _does_ actually run the simulation every time.
 The results are not hard-coded in.